-Maintenance of this dog’s hair is not difficult but it still requires regular brushing, especially for dogs with wavy hair.
+Maintenance of this dog’s coat is not difficult but it still requires regular brushing, especially for dogs with wavy fur.

-His fur can easily become entangled due to his regular activities, so daily brushing will sometimes be necessary.
+The fur can easily become tangled due to his regular activities, so daily brushing will sometimes be necessary.

-In addition, special attention will have to be given to his drooping ears as to avoid and/or prevent any infections.
+In addition, special care will have to be given to his drooping ears so as to avoid and/or prevent any infections.

-The hair loss of this dog is regular and even more serious during moulting periods, especially in the spring.
+This dog sheds regularly and even more heavily during moulting periods, especially in the spring.